jean997/gfa_pipeline/README.md

 ### Create a csv file with all the studies you want to analyze.

 You should be able to base your csv file on the `gwas_reference.csv` file that tracks all of our data.
-The pipeline is picky about column headers (titles) but not about the order of columns.
+The pipeline is picky about column names but not about the order of columns.
 The following columns are required.
 Column names below are followed by indicators: (r) means the column must not be NA for any row. (\*) means that NA values are allowed for any row. (\**) means that NA values are only allowed if the data is a vcf file from the IEU open GWAS project.
 Since these data are read in by R, NA is the preferred way to indicate missing data (as opposed to leaving a blank cell).

 - name (r): A unique name for the study (you can use `Unique_ID` from the gwas_reference.csv file).